 On the bright side, retailers want your business, and they’re apt to grease squeaky wheels – so, if and when you do invoke a price match policy, don’t be afraid to escalate your complaint as high up the chain of command as necessary.

 A backlash is brewing against one of the most popular Black Friday alternatives: shopping during Thanksgiving Day.
 The Mall of America, one of North America’s largest retail centers, made waves this year when it announced that it would encourage its stores to close on Thanksgiving.
-According to KARE, only three Mall of America stores chose to remain open on Thanksgiving Day 2016 – a sharp departure from previous years.
-Other malls, shopping districts, and individual retailers followed suit; I noticed several on this list that chose to close on Thanksgiving 2017 after opening the previous year.
+According to KARE 11, only three Mall of America stores chose to remain open on Thanksgiving Day 2016 – a sharp departure from previous years.
+Other malls, shopping districts, and individual retailers followed suit; I noticed several on this list that chose to close on Thanksgiving 2017 and 2018 after opening in 2016.

 This is great news for retail employees who work hard during the holidays and surely deserve time off with their families.
 On the other hand, it’s likely to increase traffic on Black Friday and the rest of the long post-Thanksgiving weekend.